 More Case Value Information

-In contrast, a herniated disc is defined as the displacement of disc material beyond the limits of the disc space that extends less than 50% around the circumference of the disc.
+In contrast, a herniated disc is defined as the displacement of disc material beyond the limits of the disc space that extends less than 50% around the disc’s circumference.

-If it is a bulge instead of a herniated, it does not sound quite as bad.
+It does not sound quite as bad if it is a bulge instead of a herniated.
 Insurance company defense lawyers and their adjusters try to exploit the difference between a herniated disc and a disc bulge.
 The irony?
 A bulging disc may impinge nerve roots or the spinal cord more significantly than a herniated disc.